 What cards would you recommend to someone starting out with miles & points?

-- AMEX Business Platinum (love the free lounge access, $200 in fee credits, no foreign transaction fees, travel and dining concierge, and other benefits)
+- Business Platinum Card from American Express OPEN (love the free lounge access, $200 in fee credits, no foreign transaction fees, travel and dining concierge, and other benefits)

 - Chase Ink Plus (no longer available) or Ink Preferred (free primary coverage on car rentals)